WHERE TO STAY IN GEORGE TOWN

 Everywhere you go in town you gonna find plenty of small shops selling Sim Cards.

-So far, in the hostels we have been to, the wifi was working OK if you use your phone.
-For using your computer it’s just SH**!!!!
+So far, in the hostels we have been the wifi was working OK if you use your phone.
+For connecting to your computer it’s just SH**!!!!
+Fortunately, we have a mobile router to connect our computers and phones.
+We insert the local Sim Card and it gives us a reliable internet connection.
+The mobile router we use is the Netgear Air Card 810, we definitely recommend it!

 MUST SEE IN GEORGE TOWN